• start here

 camera gear

-Best travel photography gear in 2025
+Our favourite travel photography gear

 James and I are both self-taught photographers who certainly never thought we’d be making money on our photos, but what began more than a decade ago as a simple way to document frequent travels has since morphed into a huge part of our lives on the road and it’s rare that we go more than a few days without shooting (and when we’re not, we’re editing our enormous Lightroom libraries!).